ekrell/icore_website/news/icore_news_20230519.md

 - Evan's role is to adapt their existing model training and evaluation code and make it more suitable for running a very large number of jobs.
 - Right now, we are learning how to use [NVIDIA Nsight Systems](https://developer.nvidia.com/nsight-systems) for GPU code profiling.
 - We are also learning about strategies to store our large CSV data in a way that supports efficient loading on GPUs.
+- The code is under active development, but is [open source and available](https://github.com/NOAA-CO-OPS/wlai-uf-hackathon-2023).

 ### New Preprint Available from Evan Krell